 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, British Sky Broadcasting (Sky Group) reported total carbon emissions of approximately 15,376,000 kg CO2e.
-This figure includes 135,900 kg CO2e from Scope 1 emissions, 1,012,200 kg CO2e from Scope 2 emissions, and a significant 14,227,900 kg CO2e from Scope 3 emissions.
+This includes Scope 1 emissions of about 135,900 kg CO2e, Scope 2 emissions of approximately 1,012,200 kg CO2e (location-based), and a significant Scope 3 contribution of around 14,227,900 kg CO2e.
 Sky Group has set ambitious climate commitments, aiming to reduce absolute greenhouse gas emissions across all scopes (1, 2, and 3) by 50% by 2030, using 2018 as the baseline year.
-This target encompasses biogenic emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability.
-In previous years, Sky's emissions have varied, with notable figures such as 36,448,000 kg CO2e in 2020 and 36,448,000 kg CO2e in 2022, indicating a focus on reducing their carbon footprint.
-The company is committed to aligning its targets with the Science Based Targets initiative (SBTi), ensuring that their reduction strategies are consistent with the global goal of limiting temperature rise to 1.5°C. Sky's ongoing efforts demonstrate a proactive stance in addressing climate change, with a clear roadmap for significant emissions reductions in the coming years.
+This target encompasses biogenic emissions and removals from bioenergy feedstocks.
+Additionally, the company plans to transition its fleet of 5,000 vehicles to a zero-emissions standard by 2030, further enhancing its sustainability efforts.
+In previous years, Sky's emissions have varied, with notable figures such as 36,448,000 kg CO2e in 2022 and 38,324,000 kg CO2e in 2021.
+The company is committed to reducing its carbon intensity and improving operational efficiency as part of its long-term strategy to combat climate change.

 Access structured emissions data, company-specific emission factors, and source documents